lite-xl/lite-xl-plugin-manager/SPEC.md

 * `description`: An optional english-language description of the addon.
 * `provides`: An optional array of strings that are a shorthand of functionality this addon provides.
 Can be used as a dependency.
+* `replaces`: An optional array of ids that this plugin explicitly replaces.
+Will always prefer this plugin in place of those plugins, so long as version requirements are met.
 * `remote`: Optional.
 Specifies an https git link wheree this addon is located.
 If present, denotes a **stub**.
 * `dependencies`: Optionally a hash of dependencies required, or optional